risk-first/website/menagerie/Staging-And-Classifying.md

 1. Classifying Risks
   - Dependencies and Features are the same
     - Dependency risks are all 2-sided.
 (Counterparty risk)
     - Communication is a Dependency
     - Fit Risk / Communication Risk - buckets
       - Fit risk example from work:  choosing the right format.
       - Why standards can never be perfect.
       - Mention Kanban = the control is the physical object
-  - Expected Requirement Coverage - diagrams 1 & 2.
     - Dependencies and Coordination
-  - Need to do this again, now.

-  - In The Bin
+  - On Abstraction (see notes in evernote)

+  - Periodic Table of Risks

+2. Failure Modes

+  - Understanding Failure:  what exactly does it mean to fail?

+  - Personal Failures

      - CapsLock: complexity, not using tools.
      - Configuration Tool (Complexity, feature fit, bugs in hibernate, difficulty mapping domain model)
      - Wide Learning  (Funding, but also complexity), did we know what we were building?
 Agency risk